teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

-or even better use ES6 arrow function(no need to bind context in this way)
+Usage of the ES6 arrow function is even better because you don't need to bind context in this way:

 ```js
 handleClick = todoId => {